Food Premises Approval

 Implied granting of approval ('tacit consent')

-It is in the public interest that we process your application before approval can be granted.
+It is in the public interest that we process your application before approval can be granted to make sure public health is not compromised.
 This means that you do not have the legal right (known as 'tacit consent') to assume that your licence is granted just because you have not heard from us.

 The time taken in order to process and grant your approval may depend on the size and nature of your business, and areas to be addressed.
 We aim to acknowledge receipt of applications within five working days.
-Please contact us using the details at the bottom of the page if you have not heard from us within ten days of your application being submitted.
+Please contact us if you have not heard from us within ten days of your application being submitted.

 Notification of changes